Palais Lumière

 Opening

-From 19/04/2025 to 04/01/2026, daily between 10 am and 6 pm.
-Tuesdays 2pm-6pm outside school holidays.
+From 19/04/2025 to 04/01/2026 on Wednesday, Thursday, Friday, bank holidays and weekends between 10 am and 6 pm.
+On Tuesday between 2 pm and 6 pm.
+Closed on Monday.
 Open on public holidays except 25 December and 1 January.
 Guided tours every day at 2:30.